omsf/gha-runner/README.md

 # gha-runner
 A simple GitHub Action for creating self-hosted runners.
 Currently, this only supports AWS and x86_64 Linux AMIs.
 This runner is heavily inspired by [ec2-github-runner](https://github.com/machulav/ec2-github-runner) but rewritten to support additional cloud providers and to better meet some needs of the OMSF community.

+## A note on security before using this action
+The following is a note from GitHub on using self-hosted runners on public repos.

+> We recommend that you do not use self-hosted runners with public repositories.
+>
+> Forks of your public repository can potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.

+For more information see the [self-hosted runner security docs](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories).
+As well as some good [community recommendations and pitfalls](https://github.com/orgs/community/discussions/26722).

 ## Inputs